GridTools/concepts/GTScript-Parallel-model.md

 ```

 however due to the blocking model used, there is no way to enforce
-synchronizations between the nested statements, or the mask update.
+synchronizations between the nested statements and the mask update.
-This is a subtle but important point to remember when employing
+This is a subtle but important point to remember when writing
 while loops.
 The final parallel model behaves as

 ```python